-The Department of Justice has issued revised ADA Title II (state and local government programs) and Title III (private businesses, a.k.a. places of public accommodation) regulations which took effect March 15, 2011.
-These regulations revise the definition of service animal and add additional provisions. (§35.104, §35.136, §36.104, §36.302)
+The Department of Justice has issued revised ADA regulations which cover Title II (state and local government programs) and Title III (places of public accommodation, such as restaurants or retail merchants) , which took effect March 15, 2011.
+These regulations revise the definition of service animal and add additional provisions.

 When and Where a Service Animal is Allowed Access

-Individuals with disabilities shall be permitted to be accompanied by their service animals in all areas of public facilities and private businesses where members of the public, program participants, clients, customers, patrons, or invitees are allowed to go.
-If a service animal’s presence in a specific facility compromises legitimate safety requirements that are necessary for safe operation, they can be excluded from the facility (e.g., from a surgery or intensive care unit in a hospital in which a sterile field is required.)
+Individuals with disabilities can bring their service animals in to all areas of public facilities and private businesses where members of the public, program participants, clients, customers, patrons, or invitees are allowed.
+A service animal can be excluded from a facility if its presence interferes with legitimate safety requirements of the facility (e.g., from a surgery or burn unit in a hospital in which a sterile field is required).

-A public entity or a private business may ask an individual with a disability to remove a service animal from the premises if the animal is not housebroken or if the animal is out of control and the individual does not take effective action to control it.
-An individual shall use a harness, leash or other tether with their service animal unless either the individual is unable to do so because of a disability or unless the use of a harness, leash, or other tether would interfere with the service animal’s safe, effective performance of work or tasks.
-In these cases, the service animal must be under the individual’s control through voice control, signals, or other effective means.
+A public entity or a private business may ask an individual with a disability to remove a service animal if the animal is not housebroken or is out of control and the individual is not able to control it.
+A service animal must have a harness, leash or other tether, unless the handler is unable to use a tether because of a disability or the use of a tether would interfere with the service animal’s ability to safely perform its work or tasks.
+In these cases, the service animal must be under the handler’s control through voice commands, hand signals, or other effective means.
 If a service animal is excluded, the individual with a disability must still be offered the opportunity to obtain goods, services, and accommodations without having the service animal on the premises.

 - A public entity or private business is not responsible for the care and supervision of a service animal.

-- A public entity or private business shall not ask nor require an individual with a disability to pay a surcharge or deposit, even if people accompanied by pets are required to pay such fees.
+- A public entity or private business cannot ask nor require an individual with a disability to pay a surcharge or deposit, even if people accompanied by pets are required to pay such fees.

 - If a public entity or private business normally charges individuals for the damage they cause, an individual with a disability may be charged for damage caused by his or her service animal.